 Suzhou’s city planners consciously decided to steer the city towards sectors and industries that were less damaging to the environment and that were higher in the value chain.

 “During the city’s development process, a particular emphasis was placed on protecting the environment and natural habitat, as well as maintaining Suzhou’s cultural and historical heritage.
-The city consciously rejected pollutant industries and focused on high-tech, service and emerging industries,” explains Mr Xu Ming, Vice Mayor of Suzhou.
+The city consciously rejected pollutant industries and focused on high-tech, service and emerging industries,” explains Mr Xu Ming, then-Vice Mayor of Suzhou.

 “Not only has this made the city cleaner, it has also elevated the value of Suzhou’s economy.
 The city’s planners were very aware of the interconnectivity between enterprise, the economy and the environment,” Xu adds.